davidalayachew/ReverseTheListOfIntegers/README.md

 As of 20240415, there are 2 algorithms -- one that finds a solution quickly, and another that finds the solution with the shortest length possible

+UPDATE 20240501 -- Attempting to handle larger puzzles without getting a StackOverflowError -- For example -- 4, 7, 5, 2, 3, 6, 9